LiteFarmOrg/LiteFarm/README.md

 4. In a terminal, navigate to the `packages/api` folder.
 Execute `npm run migrate:dev:db` to run the [migrations](https://knexjs.org/#Migrations) that set up the PostgreSQL database used by the app.

 </details>

-## Adding environment files

-The applications are configured with environment variables stored in `.env` files.
-Configuration information includes secrets like API keys, so the `.env` files are not included in this git repository.

-This repository contains a `.env.default` file for api and webapp.
-These files contain directions to acquire the personal keys needed to get LiteFarm running locally.
-Please note you will want to copy `.env.default` and rename the file to `.env`.
-Only after adding the `.env` file should you proceed to add the new keys.
-If you add your api keys to `.env.default` you may accidentally expose your keys since this file is tracked on git.

-If you have questions about the other api keys, or wish to join the LiteFarm team, please contact community@litefarm.org.

 # Running the apps